panoc/NetWatchdta/README.md

 **netwatchda** is a lightweight, POSIX-compliant shell daemon for **OpenWrt routers** that monitors both internet connectivity and local LAN devices.
 It sends **real-time outage and recovery alerts** directly to your **Discord channel** using webhooks.

-Designed for reliability, minimal resource usage, and zero bloat.
+Designed for easy installation, reliability, minimal resource usage, and zero bloat.

 ---